Anatomiclab/GastroFLOW/README.md

 ![Image](Figure_QuPath.png)

+To run the scripts, please open the script editor via `Automate->Show script editor` and load the script for running.

 If you want to extract the WSI images and features using own data, please follow the steps below:

 ### Extract the WSI Images